Sumo Logic

 - Quantization refers to aggregating metric data points for time series over an interval of time.

-Must be 15s or greater. - Rollup is an aggregation function for metric quantizing.
+Must be 15s or greater. - Rollup is the aggregation function applied to the metric (none by default).

 - Enter the query.